sithid/DiscoverUO/README.md

 - Blazor WebApp: Frontend WebApp
 - WebApi: Perform all CRUD operations.
 - Class Library: Shared entity models / DTOs.
-- Database: SQLServer database with tables for users, servers,  reviews, server blacklist, user blacklist, and favorites.
+- Database: SqLite database with tables for users, servers,  reviews, server blacklist, user blacklist, and favorites.

 ## User Access Privileges
 Anonymous / Unregistered: Anon can access the WebApp and view the current public server listing.
 Anon may not add to, remove from, or otherwise modify the server listing in any way.